 - ✓ Cohorts will be diverse, inclusive, and heterogeneous (mixed ability groups).
 The learning students do during the in-person weeks will be the same for both cohorts.
-The learning students do during the remote days will be the same for both cohorts. - ✓ On in person days, students will arrive at school between 8:45-8:55 am with a 9:00 am start.
-Please see the above section labeled: "Parent Drop off grades 4-6".
-The student school day will end at 3:05 pm with a 3:10 pm parent pick up and a 3:15 pm buses outside the building. - ✓ At this time, all special education students, in grades 4-6 with significant needs or disabilities that significantly impact their ability to learn, will attend for as many "in-person" days as physically possible as determined by the building Principal and SPED Department. - ✓ On the days of remote learning instruction, all students in grades 4-6 will participate in the online learning tasks as assigned by the teacher.
+The learning students do during the remote weeks will be the same for both cohorts. - ✓ On in person days, students will arrive at school between 8:45-8:55 am with a 9:00 am start.
+Please see the above section labeled: "Parent Drop off for grades K-3".
+The student school day will end at 3:00 pm with a 3:10 pm bus dismissal and a 3:15 pm parent pick-up outside the building. - ✓ At this time, all special education students, in grades K-3 with significant needs or disabilities that significantly impact their ability to learn, will attend for as many "in-person" days as physically possible as determined by the building Principal and SPED Department. - ✓ On the days of remote learning instruction, all students in grades K-3 will participate in the online learning tasks as assigned by the teacher.
 Attendance is critical and will be taken every day, regardless of a student learning in person or remote.
 On Wednesdays, when both groups are remote, educators will have office hours and will guide the learning of their classrooms online.
 The remote schedule and student assignments will be forthcoming. - ✓ Here is a sample schedule of what the Remote Learning Model may look like:

-In-School Schedule Remote 8:45-9:00 Enter building & eat breakfast in the classroom Log in to our identified online platform for attendance 9:10-10:50 ELA & Writing between 8:30-9:00am.
-10:50-11:00 Handwashing/Sanitizing & suggested mask break Complete ELA, Math & Social Emotional assignments identified by your student's 11:00-11:45 Lunch/Recess teacher for the scheduled day.
-11:45-11:50 Handwashing/Sanitizing for the scheduled day.
-11:50-12:15 ST Math Teachers will hold an online virtual meeting and office hours.
-12:15-1:40 Math 1:40-2:03 Science/Social studies These schedules TBD.
-2:03-2:55 Specials 2:55-3:05 Handwashing & suggestive mask break 3:05-3:15 Parent Pick Up 3:15-3:25 Bus Dismissal
+In person schedule Remote 8:45-9:00 Enter building & eat breakfast in the classroom Log in to our identified online platform for attendance between 8:30-9:00am 9:00-9:10 Handwashing & suggestive mask break (if student did not eat breakfast) 9:10-9:35 Morning meeting & class connections 9:00-11:45am Using online platforms 's dashboard, work on lessons and activities as assigned by identified educator.
+These remote schedules are samples and may change.
+9:35-10:50 ELA & Writing 10:50-11:00 Handwashing/Sanitizing & suggested mask break 11:00-11:35 Social Emotional Learning 11:35-11:45 Handwashing 11:45-12:35 Lunch & Recess (modified) 11:45-12:45pm 12:35-12:45 Handwashing Suggested lunch & movement break 12:45-1:40 Math 12:45-2:00pm Continue and complete assigned lessons 1:40-2:03 Science/Social studies and activities as assigned by identified educator.
+2:03-2:55 Specials 2:55-3:05 Handwashing & suggestive mask break Enjoy the remainder of your day and take a break from your screen!
+3:05-3:15 Bus dismissal